jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 world each year (our study population), we must use sampling.
 Unfortunately, this process introduces bias.

 The first type of bias is random bias introduced by sampling.
 This year, our maximum confidence is
-\+\- 0\.7% for incidents and \+\- 1\.4%
+\+/\- 0\.7% for incidents and \+/\- 1\.4%
 for breaches, which is related to our sample size.
 Any subset with a smaller sample size is going to have a wider confidence margin.
-Weve expressed this confidence in the complementary cumulative density (slanted) bar charts, hypothetical outcome plot
+We’ve expressed this confidence in the complementary cumulative density (slanted) bar charts, hypothetical outcome plot
 (spaghetti) line charts, quantile dot plots and pictograms.

 The second source of bias is sampling bias.
-We strive for the best obtainable version of the truth by collecting breaches from a wide variety of contributors.
+We strive for “the best obtainable version of the truth” by collecting breaches from a wide variety of contributors.
 Still, it is clear that we conduct biased sampling.
 For instance,